natereid72/k8sFundamentalsLabs/Lab1.md

 You should find there are now five namespaces.
 The previous four, plus the new namespace you just created.

 This is the end of lab 1.
-You performed a basic kubectl get command and retrieved information about namespaces in the cluster.
+You performed a basic kubectl get command and retrieved information about namespaces in the cluster. then you created a new namespace and verified its creation.